cybertec-postgresql/pgwatch2/docs/metric_definitions.rst

 Besides the *\_tag* column prefix modifier, it's also possible to modify the output of certain columns via a few attributes.
 It's only relevant for Prometheus output though currently, to set the correct data types in the output description, which is generally considered a nice-to-have thing anyways.
-For YAML based setups this means adding a “column_attrs.yaml” file in the metric’s top folder and for Config DB based setup an according “column_attrs” JSON column should be filled via the Web UI.
+For YAML based setups this means adding a "column_attrs.yaml" file in the metric’s top folder and for Config DB based setup an according "column_attrs" JSON column should be filled via the Web UI.

 Supported column attributes: